-- Enrollment in subsidized programs such as Medicaid and Child Health Plan Plus (CHP+).
+- Medicaid and Child Health Plan Plus (CHP+)

 Through our charity care program, Kaiser Permanente is committed to:

-- providing free or extremely low-cost care to low-income people for medically necessary services provided at our facilities and through our providers, and
+- providing free or low-cost care to low-income people for medically necessary services provided at our medical offices and through our network providers

-- not taking legal action for nonpayment of medical bills against any person who is unemployed and without other significant income.
+- circumventing legal action for nonpayment of medical bills against any person who is unemployed and without other significant income

 The Colorado Bridge Program is designed to help those who are uninsured and income eligible, pay for the Gold 0/20 Kaiser Permanente Individuals and Families plan.
 Benefits include reduced rates for up to 24 months (prior to December 31, 2015), with an opportunity to renew.
 Monthly premiums are based on family size and income with no cost sharing (copayments, coinsurance, and deductible) for services at Kaiser Permanente medical offices.
 The coverage includes preventive and specialty service, hospitalization, and pharmacy benefits.